anhdung2k1/contactless-checking/README.md

 #### Development Environment

-The recommend standard development environment is Ubuntu 18.04 LTS or later
+The recommend standard development environment is Ubuntu 18.04 LTS or later.
+You must install Docker, K8s Cluster Resource or minikube, Helm.

 #### How to use